Bobby Ferguson (footballer, born 1938): Coaching career

-Ferguson was appointed by fellow northeasterner Bobby Robson into the coaching staff at Ipswich Town in 1970.
+Ferguson was appointed by Bobby Robson into the coaching staff at Ipswich Town in 1970.
 He was coach of the Ipswich team than won the FA Youth Cup in 1973 and 1975, and as the reserve team coach he developed several young players including Terry Butcher and George Burley.
-While reserve team coach, he rejected the offer to manage Millwall.
+While reserve team coach, Ferguson rejected the offer to manage Millwall.
 After Ipswich won the 1978 FA Cup Final, he replaced Cyril Lea as the first team coach, and the team went on to win the 1981 UEFA Cup Final.

 In 1982, Robson left Ipswich to become England national football team manager, and Ferguson was named the new Ipswich manager.
 His tenure was marked by financial constraints due to the construction of the Pioneer Stand at the team's Portman Road stadium.
 After several near misses, the club were relegated in 1986, and Ferguson was given an ultimatum that he would be dismissed if Ipswich were not promoted immediately back; they lost 2–1 on aggregate to Charlton Athletic in the 1987 play-off semi-finals.
 Ferguson became the first Ipswich manager to be sacked.

 After leaving Ipswich, Ferguson travelled to Kuwait to work as a coach for Al-Arabi SC, managed by the Scotsman Dave Mackay.
-On returning to England, he had the same role for his former player Butcher's Sunderland and Mackay's Birmingham City.
+On returning to England, he had the same role for Terry Butcher's Sunderland and Mackay's Birmingham City.

 Later life and death

 Ferguson settled in Ipswich.
 He spent his later life watching Ipswich Town and races at Newmarket Racecourse, as well as playing golf.
 He and his wife Ann had a son and a daughter.

 Ferguson died on 28 March 2018, at the age of 80.
-Ipswich announced that they plan to hold a minute's silence and wear black armbands at their next home match, against Millwall on 2 April 2018.